In praise of cursive:

 Barbara Buckles, inveterate dabbler here.

 Photography, book arts, painting, collage, encaustic, mixed media….you name it, and chances are I’ve dabbled in it.
-Now I’m attempting to take my script — my gestures — to new heights.
+Most recently I’ve been taking my script — my gestures — to new heights.
 Using my strokes as the basis for my artwork has pretty much vanquished that empty feeling I used to get when facing a blank canvas or page.
 If nothing else, I dip a pen or pick up a pencil and just start writing, making marks, letting my mood set the tone.

 Sometimes I opt for a lyric, sometimes I focus on a word or phrase that expresses how I'm feeling, sometimes I use "asemic" or filler text.
 And yep, sometimes I cuss like a sailor.
 Whatever I write, it's very often illegible, not meant to be read, although something might appear subliminally.